Google engineering manager interview: the only post you'll need to read

 If you have friends or peers who can do mock interviews with you, that's a great option too.
 This can be especially helpful if your friend has experience with EM interviews, or is at least familiar with the process

-3.3 Practice with ex-interviewers
+5.3 Practice with ex-interviewers

 Finally, you should also try to practice engineering manager mock interviews with expert ex-interviewers, as they’ll be able to give you much more accurate feedback than friends and peers.
 If you know an engineering manager who can help you, that's fantastic!
 But for most of us, it's tough to find the right connections to make this happen.
-And it might also be difficult to practice multiple hours with that person unless you know them really well.
+And it might also be difficult to practice multiple hours with that person unless you know them well.

 Here's the good news.
 We've already made the connections for you.
 We’ve created a coaching service where you can practice 1-on-1 with ex-interviewers from leading tech companies like Google.
 Learn more and start scheduling sessions today